yumauri/effector-storage/README.md

 ## Options

-While creating store, function, enchanced with `withStorage`, accepts same arguments, as usual `createStore`, with one difference - it is mandatory to set `key` in options.
-This key will be used for storage key.
+While creating a store, function, enchanced with `withStorage`, accepts same arguments, as usual `createStore`, with one difference - it is mandatory to set `key` in options.
+This key will be used as storage key.

 ## Synchronize store between different tabs/windows